Houseplants That Deter Insects

 1. Basil and Mint

 Basil and mint are delicious ingredients, perfect for your favorite Italian fare or a cup of tea.
-However, they smell terrible to insects.
+However, mint and basil leaves smell terrible to insects.
 Keep these herbs growing in your sunny kitchen or place a few pots around your doorways.
-Both basil and mint are easy to grow and have been used as a form of pest control since ancient times.
+Both basil and mint are easy to grow and have been used as a form of pest control and mosquito repellent since ancient times.
 Pesky house flies, mosquitoes and fruit flies will not be a fan of these pungent plants.

 2. Sage and Rosemary